Multiple Mini Interviews (MMIs) - The Ultimate Guide

 Goal #2: Mention other activities and/or skills that you didn’t have the word count for in your statement

-If you view these stations as an opportunity to achieve these 2 goals, you’re already halfway there to acing this particular talking point.
+If you view these MMI station scenarios as an opportunity to achieve these 2 goals, you’re already halfway there to acing this particular talking point.

-A key piece of advice here is to focus on quality rather than quantity.
-Any medical school will favor a candidate who has reflected well on 2 key activities over someone who has won every accolade in the book but is unable to reflect on them.
+An important Multiple Mini Interview tip is to focus on quality rather than quantity.
+Any medical school will favour a candidate who has reflected well on 2 key activities over someone who has won every accolade in the book but is unable to reflect on them during the Multiple Mini Interview (MMI) medical school or nursing questions.
 To reflect efficiently, focus on communicating using the well-known STARR format.
 Think about what went well, what didn’t go so well and what you learnt from the experience.

-A good way to do this in preparation for the interview is to list out your various achievements and roles and then focus on specific soft-skills you’ve gleaned from them, examples of when you put them to use and how they might be useful in a career in medicine.
+A good way to do this in multiple mini interview preparation is to list out your various achievements and roles and then focus on specific soft-skills you’ve gleaned from them, examples of when you put them to use and how they might be useful in a career in medicine.

 Referencing Work Experience in an MMI

-Discussing work experience in your interview looks very similar to discussing your personal statement.
+Discussing work experience in your multiple mini interview station looks very similar to discussing your personal statement.
 As we’ve already talked about, reflections are your best friends!

 However you choose to discuss your work experience, ensure that there is a continued focus on exploring HOW your work experience has altered your view of the career as opposed to just listing various work experience placements.